heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *1869.* In the Beethoven Rooms of 76 Harley
 Street, Carey Foster anxiously regards the bluestockings who have assembled to learn thermodynamics.
+Ludwig Van glowers at him from the wall.
 "Heat"---he pauses, steadies himself, and fills the room with his voice---"is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to discuss.
 Heat